 4. Removing a wheel takes more time with thru axles- You have to unscrew the axle and remove it from the bike completely.
 Removing a wheel takes a few seconds longer with thru axles than it does with quick release.
 There is also the possibility of losing the axle while it is removed because it does not stay in the hub.

 This is really only a problem in racing.
 To solve this issue, many teams on The UCI World Tour have begun using a spare bike instead of swapping out wheels in the event of a puncture.
 For recreational riders, having to spend a few extra seconds here and there doesn’t really matter.

 With thru axles, these racks become obsolete.
-Thru axle bikes are not compatible due to the dropout’s circular design.
+Thru axle bikes are not compatible due to the dropout’s design.
+The circularr dropout holes are not compatible with most standard racks.
 If you transport your bike on one of these racks, you may need to buy a new one if you switch to quick release axles.
 Adapters are available for some models.
 For example, this Filzer Fork Adapter will work with most racks.

 6. Thru axles are overkill for most riders- Most riders never have to worry about breaking a quick release skewer or having the skewer work its way loose.
 This kind of thing really only happens in racing or hardcore mountain biking where a considerable amount of stress is put on the bike.